TV Tropes Needs Your Help

 - Deliberate Values Dissonance: Almost the point of the book.
 Cannibalism is accepted and normal, bound with ritual, and the heretic who argues against it comes off as a bit crazy.
 Without cannibalism, there would be no people on Geta, or, at best, only a desperate handful.

 - Designer Babies: Some clans do perform genetic manipulation to try to improve themselves, but since the results can be unpredictable, and the techniques are expensive and difficult, it's not all that common.
 Genetic screening for undesirable traits is common, but even there, the Getans are aware that diversity is a boon in the long run.
+The Kaiel for instance produce designer babies in tanks en masse and cook the ones who appear weak, all three of the maran-Kaiel brothers were born that way and survived the creche.

 - Direct Line to the Author: Appears in the afterword, where the author claims the work is based on real research into galactic records.